-The key activities undertaken in the reporting period were not likely to cause adverse noise impact.
+The key activities of the Project carried out in the reporting period are summarised in Section 1.5.
+Those works were not likely to cause adverse noise impact.

 The active construction work is around 900 m away from the nearest noise sensitive receivers in the villages in North Lantau.
-The major noise sources during the reporting period were observed to be aircraft noise at NM3A and NM5, aircraft noise and helicopter noise at NM6, road traffic noise at NM1A, and school activities at NM4 in the background.
+The major noise sources during the reporting period were observed to be road traffic at NM1A, aircrafts at NM3A, school activities at NM4, aircrafts, helicopters, and dog barking at NM5, and aircrafts, helicopters, and marine vessels at NM6.
 It is considered that the monitoring work in the reporting period was effective and there was no adverse impact attributable to the works of the Project.